Tulsa World TV: ROMP

 About the Director:

-Shaun Perkins is a poet, storyteller, freelance writer, workshop facilitator, rummage store owner, and performer who conducts workshops and presentations at the regional and national levels with such organizations as the National Storytelling Network, National Association for Poetry Therapy, National Council for Teachers of English, and many more.
+er, podcast co-host, freelance writer, workshop facilitator, rummage store owner, and performer who conducts workshops and presentations at the regional and national levels with such organizations as the National Storytelling Network, National Association for Poetry Therapy, National Council for Teachers of English, and many more.
 She is a Teaching Artist with the Oklahoma Arts Council and has been published in a variety of journals.
 She has a bachelor’s degree in English from Oklahoma State University and a master’s degree in liberal studies from the University of Oklahoma.
-She currently is writing her fourth book in a detective novel series written in verse.
-For more information about it, visit The Book With.
+With co-host Bill Guthrie, she produces the museum podcast Wacky Poem Life.
+She has a variety of books, including poetry, nonfiction, anthologies, and a novel.
+Her latest book is Cocktails, Coquettes and Cigarettes: Perry Mason Conconctions.
+You can find out more about her at POEMLIFE.

 Contact Information: